Death and state funeral of Hirohito

-Hirohito, posthumously honored as Emperor Shōwa, the 124th emperor of Japan according to the traditional order of succession, died on 7 January 1989 at the Fukiage Palace in Chiyoda, Tokyo, at the age of 87, after suffering from intestinal cancer for some time.
-He was succeeded by his eldest son, Akihito.
+Hirohito, Emperor of Japan, died aged 87 on 7 January 1989 at the Fukiage Palace in Chiyoda, Tokyo, of complications from intestinal cancer.
+Hirohito was the longest-reigning emperor in Japanese history and was among the last surviving World War II-era heads of state.
+He was succeeded on the Chrysanthemum Throne by his eldest son, Akihito.

 Hirohito's state funeral was held on 24 February at Shinjuku Gyo-en, when he was buried near his parents, Emperor Taishō and Empress Teimei, at the Musashi Imperial Graveyard in Hachiōji, Tokyo.

 Illness and death

 On 22 September 1987, Hirohito underwent surgery on his pancreas after having digestive problems for several months.
-Doctors discovered that he had duodenal cancer, but had refused to disclose this condition to the Emperor because it was considered taboo to do so at the time.
+Doctors discovered that he had duodenal cancer, but had refused to disclose this condition to the Emperor because it was considered a cultural taboo.
 He appeared to be making a full recovery for several months after the surgery.
 About a year later, however, on 19 September 1988, he vomited blood and collapsed, and his health worsened over the next several months as he suffered from continuous internal bleeding.
+By 6 January 1989, he was also suffering from kidney failure and had been administered with over 67 pints of blood.

-On 7 January 1989, at 5:40 am, members of the imperial family gathered at the Tokyo Imperial Palace, including Crown Prince Akihito and his wife, Crown Princess Michiko, after chief court physician Akira Takagi rushed in to attend to Hirohito.
-The Emperor died less than an hour later, at 6:33 am.
-His death was announced to the public at 7:55 am during a press conference by the Grand Steward of Japan's Imperial Household Agency, Shōichi Fujimori, who also revealed details about his cancer for the first time.
-The Emperor was survived by his wife, five children, ten grandchildren and one great-grandchild.
+On 7 January, at 05:40 (JST), members of the imperial family gathered at the Tokyo Imperial Palace, including Crown Prince Akihito and his wife, Crown Princess Michiko, after chief court physician Akira Takagi rushed in to attend to the Emperor; he died less than an hour later, at 6:33 am.
+His death was announced to the public at 7:55 am during a press conference by the Grand Steward of Japan's Imperial Household Agency, Shōichi Fujimori, who also publicly disclosed his cancer for the first time.
+Hirohito was survived by his wife, five children, ten grandchildren and one great-grandchild.